darlaevans2000/wondrous-travel/README.md

 * [Author](#author)

 ## Introduction
 The primary goal of this project was to create an application for a traveler to manage and track their trips.
 A user can log in to see a dashboard with their past, present, future, and pending trips, along with the annual amount spent on travel.
 They can also fill out a form to make a trip request.
-The specifications can for the project can be found [here](https://frontend.turing.edu/projects/travel-tracker.html).
+The specifications for the project can be found [here](https://frontend.turing.edu/projects/travel-tracker.html).

 ## Goals
 * Design & build a working app from scratch